Rapid COVID-19 Test – Beverly Hills, Los Angeles

 What is Rapid COVID Testing?

 The rapid COVID testing we offer is for the 15 min rapid antigen test as well as for same day and 24 hour RT-PCR test and 15 min antibody test.
 The rapid COVID-19 antigen test results are available in 15 minutes to 1 hour depending on our schedule.
-The PCR test results are available usually within 24 hours but in some cases can take up to 24 hour to 48 hours and our emailed to you directly from our lab.
+The PCR test results are available usually same day but in some cases can take up to 24 hours.
+PCR test results are emailed to you directly from our lab.
 Rapid COVID PCR test and antigen test reveals if you have an active infection.
 The rapid antibody results are available in 15 minutes and reveal if antibodies are present and if there has been a past exposure.
 The rapid COVID RT-PCR is the gold standard in testing and is run by a molecular lab that has a EUA from the FDA.

 The rapid antibody kit is a quick, safe, and noninvasive method to check if you have Coronavirus antibodies.
 When exposed to any type of microbe, the human body produces an immune response.
 White blood cells are activated and begin the fight against the infection.
 Part of your immune response depends on the production of antibodies that battle infections.